 Did you know that though “America’s Mountain” is perhaps the most famous of the Rocky Mountains, Pikes Peak doesn’t have the highest peak in Colorado?
 At an elevation of 14,115 feet, Pikes Peak is only the 31st tallest mountain in Colorado!

-Once you are at the summit, stopping into the Pikes Peak Summit Visitor Center for a “world-famous” doughnut is an absolute must.
+Stopping into the Pikes Peak Summit Visitor Center is a must for a “world-famous” doughnut.
 The doughnuts are fried to perfection thanks to a special recipe handed down since 1916 for frying doughnuts at 14,115 feet.
 In addition to fresh doughnuts, the visitor center also has restrooms, free Wi-Fi, water-filling stations, bicycle racks, and a gift shop.

 With more than 20 breweries in the local area, Colorado Springs is undoubtedly a craft-beverage destination.